 Department graduates have gone on to PhD and law programs and pursued careers in education, public policy, non-profit community organizations, and arts and culture.

-BA in Asian and Asian American Studies that consists of two fields: Asian American & Diaspora Studies and Asia Comparative Studies
+BA in Asian and Asian American Studies that consists of three fields: Asian American & Diaspora Studies, Asian Comparative Studies, and South Asian Studies

 Areas of Study

 Students enrolled in one of our many undergraduate and graduate programs will have an opportunity to learn the languages of China, Japan, and Korea.
 They will also learn about the diverse historical, cultural, societal, and political dimensions of East Asia, Southeast Asia, South Asia, and Asian Diaspora, including Asian America.
-The department houses four interrelated programs: Asian American and Diaspora Studies, Chinese Studies, Japanese Studies, and Korean Studies.
+The department houses six interrelated programs: Asian American and Diaspora Studies, Asian Comparative Studies, South Asian Studies, Chinese Studies, Japanese Studies, and Korean Studies.

 Asian American and Diaspora Studies

 The Asian American and Diaspora Studies program offers students an interdisciplinary approach to the study of Asian diasporic communities.
 The program's intellectual purview includes the study of Asian communities situated outside Asia, as well as communities that reside as minorities within the continent, with special interest in studies of majority-minority relations.
 Particular focus is paid to Asians in the Americas, which includes those in the United States, Canada, Latin America, and the Caribbean.
 The course offerings are wide-ranging and rigorous, consisting of lower- and upper-division undergraduate courses and advanced-level graduate courses.